 We have all been next to the folks that are distracted while driving.
-It is flat out scary!
+It is flat-out scary!
 We don't want to become one of the devastating statistics we see and hear about every night on the news.
-Finally, the lawmakers in Austin got around to realizing that prohibiting at least texting and driving would save lives immediately.
-For this, I am grateful.
-All my clients are grateful.
-This is progress.
+Finally, the lawmakers in Austin got around to realizing that prohibiting at least texting and driving would save lives.
+We are grateful that progress is being made towards keeping our community safer.

 What Is Distracted Driving?

 Distracted driving is any activity that could divert a person's attention away from the primary task of driving.
-Simple enough and we should keep it that way.
-I'll be honest, most people know what it is.
-Many choose to ignore that they are distracted or that it matters because everyone does it.
+And although most people already know the definition of distracted driving, many people choose to ignore their distractions, often giving the excuse "everyone does it."

-Let's be honest about this.
-If I am walking down the street and looking at my phone, then I bump into some one.
-They are going to be mad that I wasn't paying attention.
+If I'm walking down the street and looking at my phone, and I bump into someone, they are going to be mad that I wasn't paying attention.
 Depending on the size of the people involved in the collision and the speed we are walking, there could be some real injuries.
-What about if I hit a kid or someone older that can't move as quickly.
+What about if I hit a kid or someone older that can't move as quickly?

 What is different about being in cars?
-The speed and power of the vehicles can wreck lives so easily.
-This is a fact and not up for dispute.
-At the end of the day, many drivers believe distracted driving is not a big deal because they make it from point A to point B day in and day out just fine.
+The speed and power of the vehicles are faster and stronger, and the impact of one car hitting another can cause catastrophic results.
+Unfortunately, though, many drivers believe distracted driving is not a big deal because they make it from point A to point B day in and day out just fine.

-Also, young drivers are now required to have knowledge about the dangers of distracted driving in order to pass their tests.
-This is essential as the roadways have changed since many of us got our drivers' licenses.
+- Additionally, young drivers are now required to have knowledge about the dangers of distracted driving in order to pass their tests.

 Where Do We Go From Here?

-At The Button Law Firm, we will continue to pursue distracted driving cases to the fullest extent possible.
-Unfortunately, regardless of a law, people will always violate them.
-We must continue to hold them accountable so our clients, the actual victims of the distracted driving wrecks will be able to have closure.
+If you were injured by a distracted driver, it's important to get justice.
+At The Button Law Firm, auto accident attorneys will continue to pursue distracted driving cases to the fullest extent possible.
+Unfortunately, people continue to violate laws regarding texting and driving.
+We must continue to hold them accountable so our clients, the actual victims of the distracted driving wrecks, will be able to have closure.